jayganatra/Frontend_Jay/HTML/HTML1/HTML.md

 -----
 ## 4.What are HTML Entities?
 With Example.
-ans-html Entities used to display reserved characters.HTML entities are special codes used to represent reserved characters in HTML documents.
+ans-html Entities used to display reserved characters.HTML entities are special codes used to represent reserved characters in HTML documents.We use &entity_name; to add reserved characters using Entity names.

 ex - &copy;
      &sect;